 What is RAID?

-RAID arrays are managed and configured via a hardware- or software-based RAID controller.
-The controller presents the RAID as a single, logical unit while also helping to improve performance and enable data protection if a drive crashes.
+A RAID array is managed and configured via a hardware RAID or software RAID controller.
+The RAID controller presents the RAID as a single, logical unit while also helping to improve performance and enable data protection if there’s a drive failure or crash.

 PROMISE Pegasus32 R6 24TB RAID System

 Several different RAID levels exist, from RAID 0 to RAID 60, based on their level of performance, fault tolerance, and redundancy.
-Some RAID levels are nested in that they combine two types of data storage mechanisms.
-Data storage mechanisms within RAIDs include striping, mirroring, and parity.
+Nested RAID levels combine two types of data storage mechanisms.
+Data storage mechanisms within RAIDs include striping, disk mirroring, and parity.

 Here’s a breakdown of the various RAID levels, from RAID 0 to RAID 60:

-• RAID 0: Uses striping by splitting data into blocks written across all disks in the array (a minimum of two disks).
-RAID 0 provides high performance but zero redundancy or fault tolerance, so if one drive fails, the array is toast.
+- RAID 0: Uses striping by splitting data into blocks written across all disks in the array (a minimum of two disks).
+RAID 0 provides high performance but zero redundancy or fault tolerance, so if there’s even a single drive failure, the array is toast.

-• RAID 10: A hybrid setup combining RAID 1 (striping) and RAID 0 (mirroring) across a minimum of four disks, offering high performance and redundancy.
-Can be more expensive than RAID 5 or RAID 6 due to mirroring consuming around half the array’s storage capacity.
+- RAID 10: A hybrid RAID setup combining RAID 1 (striping) and RAID 0 (mirroring) across a minimum of four disks, offering high performance and redundancy.
+It can be more expensive than RAID 5 or RAID 6 due to mirroring consuming around half the array’s storage capacity.

-• RAID 50: Also known as RAID 5+0.
-RAID 50 uses a combination of RAID 5 (parity) and RAID 0 (striping) across a minimum of six drives for better write performance and more efficient data rebuilds than RAID 5, allowing it to overcome up to four drive failures.
+- RAID 50: Also known as RAID 5+0.
+RAID 50 uses a combination of RAID 5 (parity) and RAID 0 (striping) across a minimum of six drives for better write performance and more efficient data rebuilds than RAID 5, allowing it to overcome multiple drive failures, up to four to be exact.

-• RAID 60: Also known as RAID 6+0.
-RAID 60 combines RAID 6 (double parity) and RAID 0 (striping) across at least eight disks.
+- RAID 60: Also known as RAID 6+0.
+RAID 60 combines RAID 6 (double parity) and RAID 0 (striping) across multiple disks (at least eight).

 Other RAID types not widely used include RAID 2, RAID 3, RAID 4, RAID 7, and RAID 100.